 ACTIVITY: What is “Least-Squares?”

 Go to StatCrunch.
 Select Applets > Regression > by eye.
 Click Compute!
+Or go to pearsonhighered.com/mathstatsresources.
+Click “S” for Sullivan and then choose the text.
+Click “Student Resources” followed by “Applets for the Student Activity Workbook”.

+Select the “Regression by Eye” applet.
 Click Reset to remove all the point from the scatter diagram.
 Create a scatter diagram with positive association and 8 points.

 Using the endpoints of the green line, attempt to fit a linear model to the data that minimizes the sum of squared residuals (or errors), SSE.
 Each point has a square whose side represents the residual of the point.
 Therefore, the area of the square is the value of the squared residual (because the area of a square equals side2).
 So your goal should be to make the sum of the areas of the squares as small as possible.
 The area of the squares is given under the heading SSE.
 Pay attention to the "fit" of the line versus the value of the sum of squared residuals (or errors), SSE.
 Check the "Regression" box.
 Compare the SSE for the green line to the least-squares regression line.
 Notice that it is not possible to find a line whose SSE is less than the regression line.